drewmard/ukb_vqtl/scripts/FINAL/gwas/HLMM/README.md

 merge_HLMM_subset.sh

-# You can also run the following to check killed jobs:
+# You can also use the errors directory to check killed jobs: (if having cluster problems)

 HLMM_Killed.txt

-### 3: Perform DET and generate combined data frame with vQTL/muQTL results.
+### 3: Perform DET and generate combined data frame with the vQTL and muQTL results.

 spack load -r r@3.5.0
 merge_HLMM_subset_2.R